 Help on executing R scripts.

-In this tool window, you can preview various graphs built with the R-specific data plotting libraries.
+In the Plots tab of the R Tools window, you can preview various graphs built with the R-specific data plotting libraries.
 The window displays all the graphs built within a single execution session that lasts until you close the R Console or explicitly terminate the process.
 The graphs are arranged one on a page.